Treating Male Pelvic Floor Dysfunction: The What, How, and Why

 Looking back, I know I felt awkward about the idea because I was just starting to feel confident treating women’s (people with a vulva) pelvic problems and didn’t want to look like an idiot.
 So, I went to my first male pelvic health course, came back, and treated my very first patient with a penis.
 I was very nervous but he was so kind and desperate for any help I could give him, that I felt at ease very quickly and had a great experience working with him.
 Since then I have taken other “male-centric” courses, webinars, lectures, etc. and just like any area in pelvic health, I’m never “done” learning (that also means it never gets boring)!

-So let’s get into the “what” - what diagnoses do people with a penis get that leads them to seek out the help of a pelvic health PT?
+So let’s get into the “what” - what symptoms do people with a penis get that leads them to seek out the help of a pelvic health PT?

 • Bladder issues: incontinence, urinary urgency, frequency, hesitancy, slow flow, incomplete emptying, post-void dribble, benign prostatic hyperplasia